davidtavarez/davidtavarez.github.io/_posts/2020-08-12-troubleshooting-grinplusplus.md

 ![Running](https://raw.githubusercontent.com/davidtavarez/davidtavarez.github.io/master/_images/posts/BackendRunning.png)

-If the previous step fails, we should see a message with more information about the issue, feel free to [Join the Grin++ Telegram Channel](https://t.me/GrinPP) and ask for help from there, some others user may have faced the same issue as you.
+If the previous step fails, we should see a message with more information about the issue, feel free to [Join the Grin++ Telegram Channel](https://t.me/GrinPP) and ask for help from there, some others users may have faced the same issue as you.

 When the issue is fixed, you should see something like this the next time you open Grin++: